ARRTOC: Adversarially Robust Real-Time Optimization and Control: Background and Methodology

-This concept is visually illustrated in Figure \ref{fig:1d_intuition} using a one-dimensional example.
-The graph shows the nominal objective function in black and the worst-case objective function, based on equation (\ref{eq:worst_case_const_unconstrained}), in red, using $\Gamma = 0.5$ for clarity.
-The nominal optimum is depicted as a black cross, while the adversarially robust optimum, defined as the solution to equation (\ref{eq:ad_rob_opt_unconstrained}) and represented by the minimum of the red curve, is indicated with a red cross.
-The distinction is clear.
-The nominal optimum lacks robustness to implementation errors, evident by the significantly higher worst-case objective value compared to its nominal value at this point.
-This indicates instability upon real-world implementation due to the imperfect realisation process (i.e. due to disturbances and noise at the control layer).
-Conversely, the worst-case objective value for the adversarially robust optimum remains "close" to its nominal value even in the face of a worst-case implementation error.
-Unlike the nominal optimum, this means that the adversarially robust optimum is likely to be "stable" when implemented in reality as it will be inherently robust to implementation errors.
+This concept is illustrated in Figure \ref{fig:1d_intuition} using a one-dimensional unconstrained example.
+The nominal objective function is in black and the worst-case objective function, $\underset{\boldsymbol{\Delta}\mathbf{x} \in \mathcal{U}}{\text{max}} \; f(\mathbf{x} + \boldsymbol{\Delta}\mathbf{x})$, is in red, with $\Gamma = 0.5$ for clarity.
+The black cross marks the nominal optimum, while the red cross represents the adversarially robust optimum, found by solving equation (\ref{eq:robust_constrained_prob}).
+The distinction is evident: the nominal optimum is susceptible to implementation errors, as shown by the significantly higher worst-case objective value compared to its nominal value at this point.
+Conversely, the adversarially robust optimum remains close to its nominal value even in the face of worst-case implementation errors, making it a stable choice for real-world implementation.

-While the aforementioned concepts are appealing, particularly within the domain of RTO and control, solving equation (\ref{eq:ad_rob_opt_unconstrained}) poses a formidable challenge without simplifying assumptions that compromise practicality.
-Nevertheless, we detail an approach based on the work of \cite{Bogunovic2018, Bertsimas2010} which yields a practical algorithm by sidestepping superfluous assumptions.
-This provides a pragmatic solution to the robust problem in equation (\ref{eq:ad_rob_opt_unconstrained}), suitable for various practical problem scenarios.
-In the next section, we detail the approach to solving equation (\ref{eq:ad_rob_opt_unconstrained}).
+While the aforementioned concepts are appealing, particularly within the domain of RTO and control, solving equation (\ref{eq:robust_constrained_prob}) poses a formidable challenge without simplifying assumptions that compromise practicality to allow the problem to be solved online and in real-time.
+Nevertheless, we outline an approach based on the work of \cite{Bertsimas2010} that yields a practical algorithm, avoiding unnecessary assumptions and offering a pragmatic solution to the robust problem in equation (\ref{eq:robust_constrained_prob}), suitable for various practical problem scenarios.